datawire/datawire-connect/README.md

 ```
 Request says 'Hello from Python!'
-Response says u"Responding to 'Hello from Python!' from Datawire Cloud!"
+Response says "Responding to 'Hello from Python!' from Datawire Cloud!"
 ```

 #### Running the server locally